-FOI Beginner Guide
+FOI Guide

 This guide is designed to be read by members of the public or journalists looking to dip their toes into the world of Freedom of Information in Ireland.